keflavich/cube-line-extractor/README.md

    mask input FITS spatialmaskcube.
    Example: regions/NGC253BoxBand6H2COJ32K02.reg

 -- vz [float:km/s]: Target central velocity.
+In order to maximize the effectiveness of the spectral lines extracted from your image cube, set vz to a value near the median radial velocity of your target.
    Example: 258.8

 -- target [string]: Target name.